COMPASS Peer Mentor Program

-COMPASS (Community Of Marquette Peers Advising + Supporting Students) is a peer mentor program in ODS for students with disabilities, offering support, guidance, and leadership through developing a meaningful personal relationship, connected by shared experience.
+COMPASS (Community Of Marquette Peers Advising + Supporting Students) is a peer mentor program in ODS for students with disabilities.
+Mentors offer support, guidance, and leadership through developing a meaningful personal relationship with their mentees.

 Mentors and mentees will communicate and meet on a regular basis, to assist mentees with:

 - Developing self-advocacy skills; understanding their disability & accommodations in a collegiate environment

 - Navigating Marquette & managing expectations of college

 - Exploring resources to support personal and academic success

 - Instill a sense of belonging and validation

 Program information for MENTEES